- Orchestral Activities

 3) Scales.
 Play scales in the way you’ve prepared them with your private teacher or learned them at school.
 While there is no set requirement as to which ones you should know, knowing all the major scales is desirable, and knowing majors and minors is optimal.

 4) Sight-reading.
-An excerpt will be provided via Zoom at the audition.
+A sight-reading excerpt will be provided at the audition.

 Music majors and non-music majors are treated the same in the auditions, with non-music majors having the same chance of being admitted to SSO and/or SP as music majors.

-Any questions concerning the auditions should be emailed to Professor Phillips at firstname.lastname@example.org.
+Any questions about auditions may be addressed to Professor Paul Phillips at email@example.com.